apulverizer/TweetMapping/README.md

 # TweetMapping
-A A Flask app that pushes the most current 100 tweets with coordinates to a leaflet map.
+A Flask app that pushes the most current 100 tweets with coordinates to a leaflet map.

 # Installation
  1. Install Python 2 (if not installed)